YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 Logistic Regression is a supervised machine learning algorithm that can be used to model the probability of a certain class or event.
 It is used when the data is linearly separable and the outcome is binary or dichotomous in nature.
 That means Logistic regression is usually used for Binary classification problems.
 Also, Logistic Regression is easier to implement, interpret, and very efficient to train.
 Logistic Regression is good accuracy for many simple data sets and it performs well when the dataset is linearly separable.
 So first we tried to train data sets on logistic regression.

-Table shows performance on Logistic Regression without modifying parameters.
+Table 1 shows performance on Logistic Regression without modifying parameters.

 |LR      |CountVectorizer|Tf-Idf|Word2Vec|Word2Vec+PCA|
 |--------|---------------|------|--------|------------|
 |Accuracy|          0.797| 0.776|   0.666|       0.761|

+Table 1.
+Logistic Regression's accuracies with repective feature vectors sets.

 **Observation:** We observed the count vectorizer feature data set resulted in better accuracy(0.797).
 Also, Word2Vec applied PCA feature data set has better accuracy rather than word2vec feature data set.